Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

-A critical part of research that treats data poisoning as a form of data leverage will be navigating ethical and legal challenges around when data poisoning is acceptable, building off a variety of work along these lines (e.g. \cite{10.1145/2858036.2858060,brunton_obfuscation_2015,shan2020fawkes,geiping2020witches}).
+A critical challenge for data leverage will be navigating ethical and legal challenges around when data poisoning is acceptable ~\cite{10.1145/2858036.2858060,brunton_obfuscation_2015,shan2020fawkes,geiping2020witches}.
 Whether a particular instance of poisoning is interpreted to be political dissidence or sabotage depends on the society where it is enacted and on case-by-case specifics.
-Data poisoning efforts could be so severe that existing laws around computer abuse or fraud may come into play, such as the United States' Computer Fraud and Abuse Act (CFAA) or laws around fraud \cite{cfaa,hunt2015gaming}.
-At what point does data poisoning cross the line of intentional misuse and abuse?
+For instance, in some cases existing laws around computer abuse or fraud may come into play, such as the United States' Computer Fraud and Abuse Act (CFAA)~\cite{cfaa,hunt2015gaming}.

-To summarize, data poisoning attacks are another source of data leverage, requiring people to provide data-dependent technologies with modified and deceptive data.
-Data poisoning has high potential, but runs the risk of being nullified by advances in data poisoning defense or legislation.
-Like data strikes, data poisoning attacks stand to benefit from research findings and tools.